Organising a beach clean

 Anyone can clean a beach in Jersey.

-If you are organising a group of people to clean a beach then you will need to check the Policing Of Beaches (Jersey) Regulations 1959 in case you need permission for anything you are planning to do.
+If you are organising a group of people to clean a beach then you will need to check the Policing Of Beaches (Jersey) Regulations 1959 as you may need permission.
 If you do need permission email Hospitality and Leisure.
-Out of courtesy you will need to inform the Parish or Parishes so that the duty Centeniers are aware of your event.
+You should inform the Parish or Parishes so that the duty Centeniers are aware of your event.

 If you are organising a public event you will need to email the Bailiff's Chamber for consent.
 If your beach cleaning event is not open to the general public then you don't need permission.